-Note that this section is subject to specific negotiation and agreement between the parties.
+14 Note that this section is subject to specific negotiation and agreement between the parties.

-The appointment of a "trustee" is optional, and will be dependent on governing law, as well as on the format and nature of the PEPP transaction.
-In certain jurisdictions, aspects of the role of trustee may be undertaken by alternative bodies, such as a noteholder representative.
+15 The appointment of a "trustee" is optional, and will be dependent on governing law, as well as on the format and nature of the ECPP transaction.
+In certain jurisdictions, aspects of the role of

-An Information Memorandum, or similar document, is not necessarily required, but is recommended in PEPP transactions for Borrowers who do not already provide appropriate publicly available information.
-The exact form of Borrower information provided will be determined by the parties to the transaction in light of the nature of the PEPP, the Borrower's specific profile, and the relevant facts at the time.
+16 The appointment of a trustee is optional, and will be dependent on governing and value of the format and nature of the ECPP transaction.
+In Certain julisdictions, aspects of the following trustee may be undertaken by alternative bodies, such as a noteholder representative.
+16 An Information Memorandum is not necessarily required, but is recommended in ECPP transactions for Borrowers who do not already provide appropriate publicly available information.
+The exact form of Borrower information provided will be determined by the parties to the transaction in light of the nature of the ECPP, the Borrower's specific profile and the relevant facts at the time.
 In certain jurisdictions, the distribution of the Information Memorandum may be subject to regulation.